BrianDanaher1/FosterCare_Project/README.md

 # Placement Tracking
 How children's placements over time as they move through the foster care system effect if they end up exiting the system, staying in the system, or moving to better (or worse) placements.  </br>

-Excerpt from research: </br>

-"I built this multi-layered pie chart that includes the placement settings of the child after the three top first settings (from pie chart): Foster Home - Relative, Foster Home - NonRelative, and Institution.</br></br>
+I built this multi-layered pie chart that includes the placement settings of the child after the three top first settings (from pie chart): Foster Home - Relative, Foster Home - NonRelative, and Institution.</br></br>

 The outer rings of the pie show the percentage of children that went to the indicated placement setting, after this first setting.
 To be clear, this only visualizes the first and second placements.
 The R programs that we built can track any number of cases, but after three or four the amount of data starts to dwindle significantly, so tracking beyond that point has so far been fairly unfruitful.  </br></br>